Abandoned & Little-Known Airfields:

 According to Edrick Miller’s book "A Slice of Orange" (courtesy of Jerome Vandewalle),

-the airport "was torn up in early 1953 to make way for the huge Newport Vista housing tract.
+Balboa Bay Airport "was torn up in early 1953 to make way for the huge Newport Vista housing tract.

-and a 1955 aerial photo (from the Costa Mesa Historical Society, courtesy of Jerome Vandewalle)
+A 1955 aerial photo (from the Costa Mesa Historical Society, courtesy of Jerome Vandewalle) showed the Balboa Bay Airport site had been densely covered with houses,

 with not a trace remaining of the former airport.

-The March 2004 USGS aerial photo showed that the site of Balboa Airport had been densely redeveloped with housing,
+A 2023 aerial photo showed that the site of Balboa Airport had been densely redeveloped with housing, and not a trace of the former airport appeared to remain.

 The site of Balboa Airport is located southwest of the intersection of Victoria Street & Placienta Avenue.